NNikoletta/CreditCardFraudDetection/README.md

 # Credit Card Fraud Detection Project

 This project focuses on a highly imbalanced credit card fraud detection dataset from Kaggle that contains credit card transactions made in September 2013.
-This is an end-to-end project utilizing deep learning.
+This is an end-to-end project utilizing machine learning methods including deep learning as well as tree based algorithms.

 ## Project Status